finestres-al-cel/std_candle/README.md

 ## Introduction
 This code has two steps
-1. Convert RAW images (.NEF or .CR2) to fits files.
+1. Convert RAW images (.NEF, .CR2 or .ARW) to fits files.
 For example the code `python raw_to_fits.py examples/DSC_0042.NEF` will produce the file `examples/DSC_0042.fits`